 The lake east of Preachers Camp launch and Pine Run Cove are restricted to “no wake” speed.

 Motorboats must display a current boat registration.
 Non-powered boats must display one of the following: boat registration; launching permit or mooring permit from Pennsylvania State Parks, available at most state park offices; launching permit from the Pennsylvania Fish and Boat Commission.

 Launching and Mooring: A three-lane boat launching ramp, ADA accessible courtesy dock, wide gravel beaching area, and parking for cars and trailers are at Pine Run East Launch along the northern shore of the lake.
 A two-lane launch ramp and parking for cars and boat trailers are at Preacher’s Camp launching area on the southern shore.
-Seasonal mooring of canoes is available at Preacher’s Camp.
-An ADA accessible courtesy dock and lifter are in the day use area near the beach.
+Seasonal mooring of canoes and kayaks is available at Preacher’s Camp.
+An ADA accessible courtesy dock in the day use area near the beach is available upon request.

 Boat Rental: A boat rental concession, west of the swimming beach, is open daily during the summer season.
-It rents kayaks, paddleboats, rowboats, pontoons, and small motorboats.
+It rents kayaks, paddleboats, and small motorboats.

-Hunting and Firearms: Over 1,707 acres are open to hunting, trapping and the training of dogs during established seasons.
-Common game species are deer, rabbit, pheasant, ruffed grouse and waterfowl.
-Contact the park office for ADA accessible hunting information.
+Hunting and Firearms: Over 1,707 acres are open to hunting, trapping, and the training of dogs during established seasons.
+Common game species are deer, rabbit, pheasant, ruffed grouse, and waterfowl.

 The adjacent Pennsylvania Game Commission’s Beltzville Wildlife Management Project has 469 acres open to hunting.